Maanuj-Vora/Many-Api/README.md

 ### Documentation

 Please note that all documentation can be found in the `examples/` folder.
 If you would like to contribute to the docuementation in a different language, please do so by submitting a pull request

 ---

+### Todo

+* [ ] Commenting the code base and making it more readable overall
+* [ ] Editing the documentation and perhaps providing more examples
+* [ ] Edit the Pokémon scraping script to make it more efficient
+* [ ] Updating valid paths and documenting them

+---